Free custom wedding timeline that you can create online in a few minutes and nobody will believe it was free!

 Your wedding day is almost here.
 You’ve worked tirelessly to plan your wedding, from picking flowers and guest lists to locations and food details.
 While it might seem like you’ve covered every detail, one of the most essential wedding planning tasks you need to work on is your wedding day timeline.
 While it might seem tedious and unnecessary, this task will ensure that your day will run smoothly.

-(12 months prior to wedding)
+(12 months prior to the wedding)

 This wedding timeline checklist plans every detail of your wedding starting one year before the wedding.
 It is available in Word, Excel or PDF.